21 surgeries won't stop veteran badminton champion

-Labelled 'miracle madman' by docs, winner of international veterans' badminton titles braves 21 operations, including a second knee replacement; hopes to bounce back for the 2017 World Championship
+Labelled 'miracle madman' by doctors, winner of international veterans' badminton titles braves 21 operations, including a second knee replacement; hopes to bounce back for the 2017 World Championship

 Where most people would take months to just get back on their feet after a knee replacement surgery, badminton ace Shirish Nadkarni can’t wait to get back on court, never mind that he underwent his 21st surgical procedure to replace his left knee just last week.